bssayla/Lfahem/ReadMe.md

 ## GenAI Challenge path

-the path of this GenAI Challenge is the legal field in the moroccan law
+the path of this GenAI Challenge is the legal field in the Moroccan law

 ## Information Sources